angelexevior/Viralio-PHP-Framework/index.md

-### Welcome to Delivery Master Project.
+### Welcome to Viralio PHP Platform Development Project.
-This project is simply to layout the interfaces for the DMaster project
+This project is simply to layout the interfaces for the Vio project

 ### Designer Templates
 Using Xenon html5 framework, DevExpress libraries, and base PHP Core framework with performance tests for development.